What is SMSC?

 Moral Development

 Moral development enables the children to acquire an understanding of right and wrong, of moral conflict and a concern for others.
 It teaches the children about the consequences of their actions and respect for the civil and criminal law of England.
 Opportunities for discussion regarding moral and ethical issues is provided.
 Many aspects of this are covered through our curriculum, particularly through history and geography lessons.
-Our behaviour team meetings also address many aspects of moral development.
-We also participate in the annual Go Givers Challenge (Winners 2014) which covers many aspects of moral development.

 Social Development